 - We do not advise clients about treatment of disease.
 Our specialized training and experience is in diagnostics.
 Your local veterinarian is the best source for treatment information.

 - The Laboratory will not accept blood or tissue from primates.
-Referral information for primate submissions, if available, will be provided upon request.
+We are happy to provide referral information for primate specimens, if available.

-- A carcass submitted will not be held more than 72 business hours.
-After that, you will be notified and the carcass will be disposed.
+- A carcass submitted without the submission form or indication of the purpose of the submission will not be held more than 72 business hours.
+After that, the client will be notified and the carcass will be disposed.
 The client will be billed for disposal.

 We appreciate your business.
 Please call 225-578-9777 if you have any questions or concerns.